w3c/scribejs/features.md

 This document describe the features that can/should be used for the purpose of scribing using the W3C IRC Server.
 The features handled by this converter are essentially the same as [David Booth's script](https://dev.w3.org/2002/scribe/scribedoc.htm), although there some minor additions.

-The script removes all lines referring to queue control, as well as commands referring to the `RSSAgent` or `trackbot` IRC bots.
+The script removes all lines referring to queue control, as well as commands referring to the `RSSAgent`, `zakim`, `trackbot`, and `github-bot` IRC bots.

 Most IRC commands are based on a `ROLE: value` pattern, where the various “roles” are described below.
 The roles are case _insensitive_.
 For some roles, the syntax `ROLE+ value` or `ROLE- value` may also be used with a slightly different meaning.
 Some of the roles have aliases.